 According to the indictment, the aggravated cruelty charges are felonies that come with a maximum penalty of up to three years in jail as well as $5,000 fines for each count, if convicted.
 The misdemeanors carry a penalty of up to 90 days in jail and $1,000 in fines for each count.

-Osborn was released from holding on June 28 after posting a $25,000 cash bond.
-Conditions of her release include not owning, possessing or being responsible for any horses.
+Osborn was released from holding on June 28 after posting a $25,000 cash bond, it had apparently been stated that she had a family member look into some of the companies offering Santa Ana Bail Bonds to aid her release.
+Conditions of her release include not owning, possessing, or being responsible for any horses.

 A hearing is scheduled for July 19 in the Carroll County Circuit Court.